Zach Jeacock: Birmingham City

+2019–2021

-In August 2019, Jeacock joined National League North club Gloucester City on loan for the season.
+In August 2019, Birmingham City loaned Jeacock to National League North club Gloucester City for the season.
 He went straight into the starting eleven and in his fourth appearance, after his team came back from 2–0 down to lead 3–2 at Kidderminster Harriers, he saved a late penalty and was named man of the match.
 He started in 10 of the first 12 matches of the league season – he was away on international duty for the other two – but then a broken hand kept him out until January 2020.
 After a couple of games for Birmingham U23s, he rejoined Gloucester City and made three more appearances in January before he was recalled by Birmingham to "explore other loan opportunities".
 No such opportunities occurred before the season was abandoned because of the COVID-19 pandemic.

-He played in the first team's pre-season friendlies before the arrival of Andrés Prieto, who started the first competitive fixture of the season, in the 2020–21 EFL Cup at home to Cambridge United, with Jeacock on the bench.
+He played in the first team's pre-season friendlies in August 2020 before the arrival of Andrés Prieto, who started the first competitive fixture of the season, in the 2020–21 EFL Cup at home to Cambridge United, with Jeacock on the bench.
 He was selected ahead of the injured Prieto and the newly arrived Neil Etheridge to start the opening match of the Championship season, at home to Brentford on 12 September.
 He kept a clean sheet as Birmingham won the match 1–0, after which Etheridge became first choice and Prieto second.
 Jeacock injured an ankle playing for Birmingham U23s, required surgery, and was out for much of the season.
 He made another four appearances for the U23s as they went on to win the Professional Development League title, but did not himself play in the final.
 He started the penultimate Championship match of the season, a 4–0 defeat at home to Cardiff City, in which new manager Lee Bowyer fielded a number of fringe players after relegation had been avoided.
 In July 2021, his contract was extended to run until 2024.